sid88in/serverless-appsync-plugin/doc/authentication.md

 ### IAM

-Allows IAM users ands roles to access the API.
+Allows IAM users and roles to access the API.

 ```yaml
 appSync: